1.1 Policy number: CO-E-0044.0

 5.3 Previous participation in other RACGP programs and candidature on Fellowship pathways will be taken into account when considering program applications.
 Participants who have previously received Australian Government funding through the Fellowship Support Program will not be eligible for a funded position on PEP Standard.

-5.6 Applicants who are found eligible but are not offered a place in the PEP may be subject to additional eligibility checks should they wish to apply again in the future.
+5.5 Applicants who are found eligible but do not ultimately enter the PEP may be subject to additional eligibility checks should they wish to apply again in the future.
+This may occur if they do not pass the PEPEA, if they are not allocated to a Training Organisation, or if they withdraw their application following their eligibility determination.

 6.1 All applicants, other than those exempted under clause 6.6, must pass the PEPEA before entering the PEP Standard.